 Louisiana Seafood Gumbo Recipe

 When you think of Louisiana's Cajun and Creole cuisine, gumbo is one of the first dishes that comes to mind.
-Learn to make this iconic Louisiana seafood gumbo recipe featuring Louisiana blue crabs and shrimp.
+Learn to make seafood gumbo with this iconic Louisiana recipe featuring Louisiana blue crabs and shrimp.

 Get cooking tips by watching this 60-second instructional video!
 And check out this additional instructional video for how to make a roux.